How to Install FFmpeg on Debian 13, 12 and 11

 Debian releasePackaged branchInstall commandWhat this means

-Debian 13 (Trixie)7.1.xsudo apt install ffmpegNewest default Debian branch right now and the best packaged option if you want to stay entirely within Debian repositories.
+Debian 13 (Trixie)7.1.xsudo apt install ffmpegNewest default Debian branch among Debian 13, 12, and 11, and the best packaged option if you want to stay entirely within Debian repositories.

 Debian 12 (Bookworm)5.1.xsudo apt install ffmpegStill stable, but noticeably older than current upstream FFmpeg releases.

-Debian 11 (Bullseye)4.3.xsudo apt install ffmpegThe oldest branch in this guide and the most likely reason to prefer a source build.
+Debian 11 (Bullseye)4.3.xsudo apt install ffmpegThe oldest branch among Debian 13, 12, and 11, and the most likely reason to prefer a source build.

 If Debian 12 or Debian 11 is too old for a specific workflow, compile FFmpeg from source instead of forcing a third-party multimedia repository onto the whole system.
 If you still need that route for other reasons, LinuxCapable has a separate guide for Deb-Multimedia on Debian.